-The above results demonstrate a level of co-dependence between $\smash{\phi^{[\omega^+]}}$ and $\smash{\phi^{[\omega^-]}}$.
-Specifically, increasing the modulation phase $\phi_m$ by a $\pi$ amount adds $\pi$ to the $\smash{\phi^{[\omega^+]]}}$ profile and subtracts $\pi$ from its $\smash{\phi^{[\omega^-]}}$ counterpart.
+These results demonstrate a level of codependence between $\smash{\phi^{[\omega^+]}}$ and $\smash{\phi^{[\omega^-]}}$.
+Specifically, increasing the modulation phase $\phi_m$ by a $\pi$ amount adds $\pi$ to the $\smash{\phi^{[\omega^+]}}$ profile and subtracts $\pi$ from its $\smash{\phi^{[\omega^-]}}$ counterpart.
 However, both profiles remain independent of $\phi^{[\omega]}$, allowing either channel to ``host" an independent task.
 The use of $\phi_m$ as an additional degree of freedom in the design and training of the time-modulated neuromorphic metasurface will be detailed next.
-Finally, the bordered regions, outlined by dash lines in Fig.~\ref{Fig3}d, highlight the design space in which $\smash{0.8<|\bar{T}^{[\omega]}|<1}$ and $\smash{0.1<|\bar{T}^{[\omega^{\pm}]}|<0.3}$ for each case.
-Within this region, the modulated waveguide retains a consistent transmission amplitude while providing complete phase tunability over a $2 \pi$ range -- a criteria which is critical for the successful operation of the wave-based dual classifier.
+Finally, the bordered regions, outlined by dashed lines in Fig.~\ref{Fig4}e, highlight the design space in which $\smash{0.8<|\bar{T}^{[\omega]}|<1}$ and $\smash{0.1<|\bar{T}^{[\omega^{\pm}]}|<0.3}$ for each case.
+Within this region, the modulated waveguide retains a consistent transmission amplitude while providing complete phase tunability over a $2 \pi$ range---a criterion that is critical for the successful operation of the wave-based dual classifier.